Extending Virtual Worlds: Advanced Design for Virtual Environments

 This book can be the foundation for class work in distance learning, simulation, and other learning technologies that use virtual environments.
 It shows both novices and advanced users how to build content to be used in virtual worlds, and works as a second semester option for usage in a full year program for the virtual world learning technologies programs.

 Virtual World Design lays out a significant amount of bedrock knowledge for the virtual environment designer.
 Novice designers will find a comprehensive guide to the fundamental concepts of 2D graphic, 3D model, lighting and sound design, and how this is used in the creation of an immersive virtual environment.
 More advanced designers can utilize this book as a syllabus for teaching classes about virtual environments, learning technologies and online education.
 With 200 illustrations and 12 step by step projects involving virtual classroom construction, terrain design, and prototype design, this book delivers hours of creative challenges for the virtual environment designer in public virtual worlds, or on their own private institutional or educational grids.

-Since 2008, the members of Alchemy Sims have built such notable projects as:
+Since 2008, the members of Ann Cudworth Projects / Alchemy Sims have built such notable projects as:

-Second Life's only season changing Sim (closed March 2008)
+“Trees/Sundial” Region in Second Life, Second Life's only season changing Sim (Closed March 2008)

 Alchemy Sims is dedicated to virtual space building and creating sim designs that support your concepts and marketing goals.